Latent Space Modelling of Hypergraph Data: Latent space hypergraphs

-The probability of occurrence of a hyperedge in $g_{N,K}(\bm{U}, \bm{r})$ is a function of the distances between the latent coordinates $\bm{U}$.
-Therefore the conditional distribution $p( g_{N,K}(\bm{U},\bm{r}) | \mu, \Sigma, \bm{r} )$ is invariant to distance-preserving transformations of $\bm{U}$ and will exhibit multimodality.
-Additionally, we observe that scaling $\bm{U}$ and $\bm{r}$ by the same factor results in a source of model non-identifiability.
+We now consider identifiability for the model presented in Section \ref{sec:like} and note that analogous observations can be made for the modification given in Section \ref{sec:ext}.
+To begin, we note that the joint distribution of the hypergraph $g^*( \bm{U}, \bm{r}, \bm{\upvarphi})$ and its associated nsRGH (see Definition \ref{def:nsrgh}) $g(\bm{U}, \bm{r})$ can be decomposed as follows.

-To remove these sources of non-identifiability, we define $\bm{U}$ on the Bookstein space of coordinates (see \cite{bookstein1986} and Section 2.3.3 of \cite{dryden1998}).
-Bookstein coordinates define a translation, rotation and re-scaling of the points $\bm{U}$ with respect to a set of anchor points and, since these anchor points remain fixed throughout model fitting, the radii $\bm{r}$ are also appropriately re-scaled.
-For details of the Bookstein transformation see Appendix \ref{app:bookstein}.
+The conditional distribution $p( g(\bm{U},\bm{r}) | \mu, \Sigma, \bm{r} )$ in \eqref{eq:likedecomp} contains the hyperedges obtained via the geometric component of the model.
+These hyperedges are determined through their relative latent positions and therefore will be unchanged given distance-preserving transformations of $\bm{U}$ or, alternatively, scaling of $\bm{U}$ and $\bm{r}$ by the same factor.
+To make this clear, consider how the interaction patterns in Figure \ref{fig:randomgraph} vary according to translations, reflections, rotations of $\bm{U}$ or by jointly scaling $\bm{U}$ and $\bm{r}$.
+We remove these sources of non-identifiability by defining $\bm{U}$ on the Bookstein space of coordinates (see \cite{bookstein1986} and \cite[Section 2.3.3]{dryden1998}).
+Intuitively, Bookstein coordinates define a translation, rotation and re-scaling of the points $\bm{U}$ with respect to a set of anchor points which remain fixed throughout the posterior sampling procedure outlined in Section \ref{sec:postsmp}.
+Furthermore, by restricting the latent coordinates in this way, we also address the non-identifiability associated with rescaling $\bm{r}$.
+Details of this are given Appendix \ref{app:bookstein}.

-In the latent space network modelling literature, it is typical to use Procrustes analysis (Section 5 of \cite{dryden1998}) as a post-processing step to remove the effect of distance preserving transformations of $\bm{U}$.
-Due to the non-identifiability associated with scaling $\bm{U}$ and $\bm{r}$, we note that this approach is not sufficient for removing all sources of non-identifiability in our model.
+Our approach to removing non-identifiability has not been previously considered in latent space network modelling literature, where it is typical to use Procrustes analysis \citep[Section 5]{dryden1998} in which an additional post-processing step is included to remove the effect of distance preserving transformations of $\bm{U}$.
+However, due to the additional source of non-identifiability associated with scaling $\bm{U}$ and $\bm{r}$, we note that this approach is not sufficient for our setting.

-From \eqref{eq:likedecomp}, we see that hyperedges can either arise from $g_{N,K}(\bm{U},\bm{r})$ or the hyperedge modification.
-To maintain the properties imposed on the hypergraph from the construction of $g_{N,K}(\bm{U}, \bm{r})$, we wish to keep the parameters $\bm{\upvarphi}$ relatively small.
-However, when generating sparse hypergraphs from our model, it will become increasingly difficult to distinguish between these competing sources of hyperedges.
-Therefore we will observe model non-identifiability in the sparse regime.
+Finally, \eqref{eq:likedecomp} shows that a hyperedge in our model can either be attributed to the geometric or noise component.
+Therefore, to maintain the properties imposed on the hypergraph by $g(\bm{U}, \bm{r})$, we wish to keep the parameters $\bm{\upvarphi}$ small.
+In practice, when there are a small number of observed hyperedges, it will become increasingly difficult to distinguish between these competing sources.
+This implies an additional source of non-identifiability which we address by ensuring the noise terms $\bm{\upvarphi}$ are sufficiently small. }